dragno-tat/410a2/README.md

 * Average method size in files worked on
 * Method size in files worked on weighted by file size

-This was done by scanning through every Java source code file in the repo, and then running a series of regex expressions on the code to obtain the size of the file, a list of the dependencies, a list of the methods along with their metadata, and the comment ratio of the file.
+This was done by scanning through every Java source code file in the repo using the github api, and then running a series of regex expressions on the code to obtain the size of the file, a list of the dependencies, a list of the methods along with their metadata, and the comment ratio of the file.
 Unfortunately, comment metrics were not incorporated into the final visualization due to there not being any comments in the source files of the target repo.